-Spatial non-Gaussian data, especially count data, arise in many situations in epidemiology, ecology, and agriculture, to name a few.
-A typical example is the incidence rates for which there are two distinguishing cases: data observed on contiguous administrative regions such as counties and data observed at point locations within a continuous area.
-The former case arises in disease mapping problems in epidemiology and has been studied by many people (cf., Besag, York, and Mollie, 1991; Waller et al., 1997; and the special issue of Statistics in Medicine, 2000, pp. 2201-2593).
-This article concerns the latter case, where interpolation is needed to predict values at unsampled sites.
+Spatial non-Gaussian data, especially count data, arise in many situations in epidemiology, ecology and agriculture, to name a few.
+A typical example is the incidence rates for which there are two distinguishing cases: data observed on contiguous administrative regions such as counties, and data observed at point locations within a continuous area.
+The former case arises in disease mapping problems in epidemiology and has been studied by many people see, for example, Besag, York and Mollie (1991), Waller, Carlin, Xia and Gelfand (1997) and the special issue of Statistics in Medicine (2000, pp2201-2593).
+This paper concerns the latter case, where interpolation is needed to predict values at unsampled sites.

 We consider a motivating example that consists of spatial non-Gaussian data of Rhizoctonia root rot collected on the Cunningham Farm.
-Located 7 miles north of Pullman, Washington, the 90-acre farm has been direct seeded (i.e., seeded without plowing) to wheat and barley since 1997.
-One of the major limiting factors to direct-seeded wheat and barley is the root disease Rhizoctonia root rot caused by the fungi Rhizoctonia solani and Rhizoctonia oryzae (Cook and Haglund, 1991; Cook, 1992).
+Located 7 miles north of Pullman, Washington, the 90-acre farm has been direct-seeded (i.e. seeded without plowing) to wheat and barley since 1997.
+One of the major limiting factors to direct-seeded wheat and barley is the root disease, namely, Rhizoctonia root rot caused by the fungi R. solani and R. oryzae (Cook, 1992, Cook and Haglund, 1991).
 These fungi attach to the root system and reduce the ability of plants to take up adequate water and nutrients.
-The severity of root rot varies in a farm, and a map of severity of the root rot is invaluable in precision agriculture that utilizes site-specific information when applying fungicides, pesticides, or fertilizers.
-Dr R. J. Cook of Washington State University collected Rhizoctonia root rot data in the summer of 2000 at 100 randomly selected sites on the farm.
-At each sampling site, 15 plants of barley were pulled from the ground and the number of crown roots and infected crown roots were counted for each plant.
+The severity of root rot varies in a farm and a map of severity of the root rot is invaluable in precision agriculture that utilizes site-specific information when applying fungicides, pesticides or fertilizers.
+Dr. R. J. Cook of Washington State University collected Rhizoctonia root rot data in the summer of 2000 at 100 randomly selected sites on the farm.
+At each sampling site, 15 plants of barley were sampled and pulled out of ground, and the number of crown roots and infected crown roots were counted for each plant.
 Then the incidence rate of root rot at each site was obtained as the corresponding ratio.
 Although the number of crown roots sampled at each site ranged from 80 to 197, the incidence rates are quite skewed and hence non-Gaussian (Figure 1).
 Even though some transformations might make the data normal, it is unlikely that the transformed data are stationary due to the heterogeneity of sample sizes.
-On the other hand, it is reasonable to assume that the incidence rate is binomial at each site, with a varying binomial parameter.
+On the other hand, it is reasonable to assume that the incidence rate is binomial at each site with a varying binomial parameter.